Mississippi Public Broadcasting: History

 Only four months after beginning operations, WMAA received unwanted national attention when it refused to carry Sesame Street because of its racially integrated cast.
 That decision was reversed 22 days later after a nationwide outcry.
 Six other stations began operation over the next few years, and the state network became known as Mississippi Educational Television, or simply ETV.

 Public radio came even later, arriving in the state in 1983.
 Eventually, Public Radio in Mississippi (PRM) expanded to eight stations throughout the state.

-In 2005, MAET adopted "Mississippi Public Broadcasting" as an umbrella on-air brand for all television and radio operations.
+On November 20, 2003, MAET adopted "Mississippi Public Broadcasting" as an umbrella on-air brand for all television and radio operations.

 Programming

-Since its inception, MPB has produced many educational or instructional television programs from its Jackson studios.
+Since its inception, MPB has produced educational or instructional television programs from its Jackson studios.
 A partial list includes Tomes & Talismans, The Write Channel, The Clyde Frog Show, About Safety, Ticktock Minutes, Zebra Wings, Posie Paints, Project Survival, The Metric System, Media Mania, and Between the Lions.